AdaptivMCP/AdaptivMCP/Detailed_Tools.md

 ### get_workspace_changes_summary

 Summarize modified, added, deleted, and untracked files in the workspace clone.
-Use this after running `run_command` or tests to see what changed before committing.
+Use this after running `terminal_command` or tests to see what changed before committing.

 ### graphql_query